Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsubsection{Navigating Participant Privacy Implications}

 Our participants were most concerned with how LLM use impacts data security, consent, and obligations to participants in qualitative research.

-Participants expressed a general lack of understanding and distrust for data protections awarded to participant data sent to proprietary models.
-For example, P7 expresses their thought process: \textit{``How will the companies use that data [...] how is their data management protocol?
+Participants expressed a general lack of understanding and distrust for data protections awarded to participant data sent to proprietary models and AI companies.
+For example, P7 ruminated: \textit{``how will the companies use that data [...] how is their data management protocol?
 Because the data that we share with LLMs, we don't know how that is managed at the back end.''}

-Researchers also wondered whether classic models of participant consent that cover sharing data with third party proprietary models like ChatGPT are doing enough to protect participants, apply, like P8: \textit{``There's a bigger question of ... primacy of what is going to be giving consent and whatnot.''} Some participants held strong positions on protecting participant data by not sharing it with proprietary LLMs.
+Researchers also wondered whether classic models of participant consent that cover sharing data with third party proprietary models like ChatGPT are doing enough to protect participants, like P8: \textit{``There's a bigger question of ... primacy of what is going to be giving consent.''} Some participants held strong positions on protecting participant data by not sharing it with proprietary LLMs.
 P10 shared, \textit{``Obviously, I wouldn't use my participant data with GPT-4 and a lot of these other models where I don't know how they're taking care of the data.''} P18 expressed a similar strength of conviction: \textit{``I can't feed my data into ChatGPT, or something like that, because of confidentiality concerns.''} In the absence of clear, universal guidelines from IRBs within universities or venues providing recommendations for these issues, some researchers are creating their own strong norms: \textit{``I never put the data that is private to the model,''} P5 confirmed.
-P7 and P13 highlighted that it is currently challenging to understand if LLM-based features are integrated into existing QDA tools in a way that protects participant data.